4d/4d-for-ios/docs/ProjectEditor-ActionsPanel.md

 ![Entity Listform Collectionview](assets/en/actions/ListForm-entity-action-collectionview.png)

-* **Table actions:** As for the Table List forms, a generic Actions button is available in the navigation bar to display a list of availble table actions.
+* **Table actions:** Like the Table List forms, a generic Actions button is available in the navigation bar to display a list of availble table actions.

 ![Table Listform Collectionview](assets/en/actions/ListForm-table-action-collectionview.png)